oseveen/oseveen/readme.md

 <!--- quote@start --->

 ```
-"When you repeat a mistake, it is not a mistake anymore: it is a decision."
+"Every day is an opportunity to a make a new happy ending."
-- Paulo Coelho
+- Jonathan Swift
 ```

 <!--- quote@end --->